singlestore-labs/singlestoredb-python/docs/_sources/getting-started.rst.txt

 Connect using DB-API Parameters
 -------------------------------

-Connections to SingleStore can be made using the parameters described in the `Python DB-API <https://peps.python.org/pep-0249/>`_.
+Connections to SingleStoreDB can be made using the parameters described in the `Python DB-API <https://peps.python.org/pep-0249/>`_.
 The ``host=`` parameter can be either a hostname or IP address (it can also be a URL as shown in the following section).
 The ``port=`` parameter is an